erlydtl/erlydtl/README.markdown

     There are {{ counter }} elements in the list.
   {% endblocktrans %}
   ```

+  Notice, the translation fun can also be a `fun/0` or a MFA-tuple to
+  setup the translation prior to rendering.
+See the `translation_fun`
+  compile option for more details.

 * `lists_0_based` - If the compile option `lists_0_based` was set to
   `defer`, pass this option (or set it to true, `{lists_0_based,